insighio/docs/content/cloudplatform/ui/transformations/_index.en.md

 The formula expression is a mathematical expression that follows the JavaScript syntax.
 To build an expression, use the [JavaScript Arithmetic Operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_operators#arithmetic_operators) and to apply standard mathematical functions, use the [JavaScript Math functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).

 {{% notice note %}}
-For simplicity, you can skip using the "Math." prefix in the expression.
+For simplicity, you should skip using the "Math." prefix in the expression.
 For example, to calculate the absolute value of a measurement (that has the symbol x), use abs(x) instead of Math.abs(x).
 {{% /notice %}}

 In the expression, the selected measurements are mapped to a symbol.
 If one measurement is selected, it is mapped to "x", if a second measurement is selected, it is mapped to "y" and so on.
 The measurement to symbol mapping is shown below the measurement selection and above the expression.